-Located in the southeastern corner of Gifu Prefecture, Nakatsugawa is home to the perfectly preserved 17th-century post town of Magome-juku, turn-of-last-century scenes at Taisho Village, and the ruins of Naegi Castle.
+Located in the southeastern corner of Gifu Prefecture, Nakatsugawa is home to the perfectly preserved 17th-century post town of Magome , turn-of-last-century scenes at Taisho Village, and the ruins of Naegi Castle.

 The area also draws many outdoor fans, here to enjoy everywhere from Mt.
-Ena to the ancient forests and gorge of Tsukechi-Kyo Valley to the Tokai Nature Path and Lake Nenoue, which make this great trekking territory.
+Ena to the ancient forests and Tsukechi Gorge to the Tokai Nature Path and Lake Nenoue, which make this great trekking territory.
 Campgrounds are plentiful here as well.

 From there, buses go to all major tourist locations and connect with local towns and villages.

 Edo life in an old Nakasendo post town

 Nakatsugawa was once a post town on the Nakasendo road from Tokyo to Kyoto.
 Restored Edo period (1603-1867) buildings—including warehouses, sake shops and restaurants—offer a look into Nakatsugawa's past, and the Nakasendo Historical Museum provides context.

 The grounds around the ruined Naegi Castle and Ashigaoka Park (home to Ashigaoka Shrine and Nanrinji Temple) make for pleasant walks.
 These days Nakatsugawa is also known as a jumping-off point for exploring other attractions in the area, such as Magome and Taisho-mura, hiking and skiing in the rugged Japan Alps or relaxing in one of the many onsen.